simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 16.05.2019 10:02 MF
+- Added empty LoanControl.
+No implemented methods, only declaration for methods in class diagram.
+- Added a simple LoanTerminal, preview runs first in App.

 ## 14.05.2019 16:32 MF
 - Updated LoanTest, now working test for insertLoan.
 - Added method findOverDueLoans in LoanDAO